vaisakib89/Sakib-ai/README.md

 ---

-📥 HOW TO GET appstate.json
+📥 GETTING appstate.json

-> Use FBState Exporter extension to get your Facebook login state.

-🧭 Steps:
+Step-by-Step (Using FBState Exporter Extension):

 1. Download: fbstate_exporter-1.0.xpi

-2. Open with Kiwi Browser
+2. Open using Kiwi Browser

 3. Load as extension

-4. Login to Facebook
+4. Log in to Facebook

-5. Open extension & click “Copy fbstate”
+5. Open the extension → Click “Copy fbstate”

-6. Paste into appstate.json
+6. Paste output into appstate.json

 ---

-🧠 ADDING A COMMAND
+🧠 CREATING A NEW COMMAND

 module.exports.config = {
   name: "example",